karelvanzijl/status200-bootcamp/Stage 2/Classes/2024-08-14/node/readme.md

     var url = "http://someloggingservice.io";

     function log(message) {
-        // Some commumication with teh URL
+        // Some commumication with the URL
         console.log(message);
     }
     ```

     -   The variable `url` and the function `log()` are both scoped to this module.
 They're private and not visible outside this module

--   We want to use this log function inside our main module (app.js), but as mentions this function is by default not available outside the logger.js module.
+-   We want to use this log function inside our main module (app.js), but as mentioned earlier, this function is by default not available outside the logger.js module.
--   To be able to use it, we need to make the function log() public
+-   To be able to use it, we need to make the function log() public.
+This is how you do that in Node:
--   Update the logger module:

     ```JS
     var url = "http://someloggingservice.io";